ErikDakoda/sample-todo-nextjs-turbo/README.md

    pnpm run dev
    ```

+## Gotchas

+While converting my Prisma/ZenStack project to a monorepo, I learned the following:

+- I had to add `public-hoist-pattern[]='*'` to `.npmrc`.
+I tried just adding `*prisma*` and `*zenstack*` but I kept getting broken builds.
+This can probably be fine tuned with more patience.

+- After building the monorepo, I have to run the script `prisma-symlinks.sh` which does two things:

+  - Adds the symlink `node-modules/.prisma` pointing to `@erikdakoda/database/prisma`
+  - Changes the name of the package `/packages/@erikdakoda/database/node_modules/db` from `.prisma/client` to `db` - otherwise `pnpm add` and `install` will subsequently fail

+- I had to add `@prisma/nextjs-monorepo-workaround-plugin` to `next.config.js`

+- I had to use the `serverComponentsExternalPackages` experimental option for `@zenstackhq/runtime` in `next.config.js`

+- I had to add my packages to `transpilePackages` in `next.config.json` or stange things started happening.

+## Using Turborepo

 ### Remote Caching

 Turborepo can use a technique known as [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.